 export HISTSIZE=0

 The HISTFILE variable is used by ksh to specify the file where command history is stored.
-By setting it to /dev/null, ksh will not save command history to a file.
+Setting it to /dev/null will not save command history to a file.
 The HISTSIZE variable determines the maximum number of commands that can be stored in memory.
-By setting it to 0, ksh will not store any commands in memory.
+Setting it to 0 will not store any commands in memory.

 Conclusion

 Disabling command history in the C shell (csh) and the Tenex C shell (tcsh) is similar to Bash, Zsh, and Fish.
-By setting the appropriate variables to 0, you can prevent these shells from storing command history in memory or on disk.
-However, it is important to note that csh does not have an option to disable saving command history to a file.
+Setting the appropriate variables to 0 prevents these shells from storing command history in memory or on disk.
+However, it is essential to note that csh does not have an option to turn off saving command history to a file.
 As with all shells, maintaining the operational security of a red team operation requires careful consideration and attention to detail.
-Disabling command history is just one step in the process, but it is an important one.
+Disabling command history is just one step in the process but is crucial.